Meenakshi0907/rl-value-iteration/README.md

  - It begins with an initial guess for the value function, and iteratively updates it towards the optimal value function, according to the Bellman optimality equation.
   - The algorithm is guaranteed to converge to the optimal value function, and in the process of doing so, also converges to the optimal policy.
 </br>
-The algorithm is as follows:</br>
+The algorithm is as follows:
-### 1.
-Initialize the value function V(s) arbitrarily for all states s.
+1. Initialize the value function V(s) arbitrarily for all states s.
-### 2.
-Repeat until convergence:
+2. Repeat until convergence:
    - Initialize aaction-value function Q(s, a) arbitrarily for all states s and actions a.
    - For all the states s and all the action a of every state:
      - Update the action-value function Q(s, a) using the Bellman equation.
      - Take the value function V(s) to be the maximum of Q(s, a) over all actions a.
      - Check if the maximum difference between Old V and new V is less than theta.
      - Where theta is a small positive number that determines the accuracy of estimation.
-### 3.
-If the maximum difference between Old V and new V is greater than theta, then
+3. If the maximum difference between Old V and new V is greater than theta, then
     - Update the value function V with the maximum action-value from Q.
     - Go to step 2.
-### 4.
-The optimal policy can be constructed by taking the argmax of the action-value function Q(s, a) over all actions a.
+4. The optimal policy can be constructed by taking the argmax of the action-value function Q(s, a) over all actions a.
-### 5.
-Return the optimal policy and the optimal value function.
+5. Return the optimal policy and the optimal value function.
 ## VALUE ITERATION FUNCTION
 ```py
 def value_iteration(P, gamma=1.0, theta=1e-10):